newchuyalong/libgdx-learning/Importing-Blender-models-in-LibGDX.md

 When fbx-conv needs to compensate the coordinate system, it will rotate all root nodes of the model 90 degrees along the X-axis.
 It will also modify any animations accordingly.
 The geometry (vertices) itself however, remains unchanged.

+However, if you want to use z-up in your application, then you can set Blender's FBX exporter coordinate system option to y-up.
+This will cause fbx-conv not to rotate your model and animation, so it will be z-up.

 ### Troubleshooting missing textures
 Please ensure you limit the size of your texture files to power of two dimensions (e.g. 32x32, 64x64 etc).
 A maximum recommended size would be 1024x1024 for widespread support, however larger sizes will work.
 Devices may render a black object if the texture dimensions are not supported by the device.